 9.10 Headings.
 The headings in this Agreement are for reference purposes only and shall not affect the meaning hereof.

 9.11 Renegotiation Rights.
-In order to obtain a reliable source of electric energy with which to operate theNew Compressor Motor, ENA and Midland Power Cooperative ("Midland") have entered into the Midland PPA.
+In order to obtain a reliable source of electric energy with which to operate the Compressor Motor, ENA and Midland Power Cooperative ("Midland") have entered into the Midland PPA.
 In the event that ENA and Midland renegotiate the Midland PPA pursuant to the provisions of the section thereof entitled "Retail Wheeling," ENA shall promptly send Customer notice of such renegotiation.
 In such event, Customer shall have the right, at its option and within 30 days after receipt of such notice by ENA, to notify ENA that Customer desires to renegotiate the terms of this Agreement.
 If Customer sends such notice to ENA, ENA and Customer agree to review and if appropriate under the circumstances renegotiate in good faith the terms and conditions of this Agreement to reflect the nature of the amendments to the Midland PPA and the impact upon ENA's obligations under this Agreement.

 IN WITNESS WHEREOF, the parties hereto have caused this Agreement to be executed by their duly authorized representatives on the date first above written.